-Players in Disney Lorcana TCG tournaments have several responsibilities:
+Players in Disney Lorcana tournaments have several responsibilities:

-- Always being respectful and courteous toward Tournament Officials, other players, and spectators. - Refraining from unsporting conduct at all times. - Arriving for the tournament and for all matches punctually. - Supplying all required tournament materials, including an appropriate deck for Constructed tournaments.
-This can also include dice, a playmat, pen and paper, and non-marked card sleeves - For Competitive Constructed tournaments, submitting their deck list via Melee or on paper. - Verifying that their match results are reported promptly and accurately. - Properly communicating with their opponent to the best of their ability. - Bringing any and all issues to the attention of a judge as soon as they are noticed. - Abiding by the rules of this document, the Disney Lorcana TCG Full Rules, the Disney Lorcana TCG Correction Guidelines, and all rulings made by judges.
+- Always being respectful and courteous towards Tournament Officials and other players and spectators. - Refraining from unsporting conduct at all times. - Arriving for the tournament and for all matches punctually. - Supplying all required tournament materials, including an appropriate deck for Constructed tournaments.
+This can also include dice, a playmat, pen and paper, and non-marked card sleeves. - For Competitive Constructed tournaments, submitting their deck list on Melee or paper. - Verifying that their match results are reported promptly and accurately. - Properly communicating with their opponent to the best of their ability. - Bringing any and all issues to the attention of a judge as soon as they are noticed. - Abiding by the rules of this document, the Disney Lorcana Comprehensive Rules, the Disney Lorcana Penalty Guidelines, and all rulings made by judges.